Jean Arnaud Portfolio Tasting 2023

 Now the difference really starts to show.
 The color turns into a deeper shade leaning towards gold-yellow.
 The nose gives way to a bunch of tertiary aromas such as honey, cheese, ripe apple, marmalade, almonds and a nutty hint.
 On the palette this wine is developed and mature, very controlled with deep complexity.
 DWA-score: 95/100 (NA).

-Quinta do Noval – Douro, Spain
+Quinta do Noval – Douro, Portugal

 Quinta do Noval is one of the most iconic Port winemakers, situated in the heart of the Douro Valley.
 The winery is named after the famous vineyard Quinta do Noval, were great wines have been made since the 18th century.
 The Ports of Quinta do Noval do have an iconic status, with their Quinta do Noval Nacional Vintage Port as absolute top of the bill.
 All of their Port wines do bear a stamp of their origin, which not at least applies to their dry wines.